-This core indicator evaluates the status of the marine environment based on population trends and abundance of the three species of seal that occur in the Baltic Sea.
-Good Environmental Status (GES) is achieved when the abundance of seals in each management unit is at least 10,000 individuals and the species specific growth rate is achieved.
+This core indicator evaluates the status of the marine environment based on population trends and abundance of the three species of seals that occur in the Baltic Sea.
+Good status is achieved for each species when i) the abundance of seals in each management unit is has attained a Limit Reference Level (LRL) of at least 10,000 individuals to ensure long-term viability and ii) the species-specific growth rate is achieved indicating that abundance is not affected by severe anthropogenic pressures.

 The status evaluation is presented separately for the three seal species.
-The grey seal in the Baltic proper is evaluated as a single unit, whereas the Kattegat grey seals are evaluated separately.
-The status of ringed seals is evaluated for two management units and harbour seals for four units.
-The evaluation of abundance of seals is based on data from 2014.
+The grey seal population of the Baltic Sea is evaluated as a single unit, excluding Kattegat, where the indicator is not applicable for grey seals.
+The status of ringed seals is evaluated for two management units.
+The status of harbour seals is evaluated for three management units.
+The evaluation of abundance and trends of seals are based on data from 2003-2016, and the period 2011-2016 is assessed for current status.
+Furthermore, in the context of this independent evaluation it has to be taken into account that, utilising different assessment units, national evaluations in the reporting for the Habitats Directive may differ, and in addition that other HELCOM indicators assessing different aspects of seals may show different evaluation results.